hashobject/mangopay/README.md

 For details about what properties are required for each entity creation please visit an official API [documentation](http://www.mangopay.com/api-references/).

+To include MangoPay library:

 ```
 user=> (use 'mangopay.core)
 null
 ```

+To create new user:

 ```
 user=> (create "users"